michalroots/michalroots.github.io/_posts/2022-03-24-gratitude-tokens.md

 ## Gratitude Token Ledger
 ![Gratitude Token Ledger Cover](/assets/gratitude-token-ledger-cover.jpg)

 Below are the instructions (v1) to include in the Ledger.
 Feel free to modify them to fit your context.
+You'll find a few ideas at the end.

 ### Tokenomics
 1. A Gratitude Token is a physical object serving as a catalyst to express gratitude.